andriesbron/MiniCloud/README.md

 - Use Portainer to monitor logs, resource usage, and update stacks seamlessly.

 ## 🚀 Next Steps
-- Add new stack templates for additional services.
+- Add new stack templates for additional services
 - Integrate automatic backups for Nextcloud, Mealie, and Gitea.
 - Expand monitoring with Portainer alerts or Prometheus/Grafana.

+## 🙋‍♂️ Pull Requests?
+Sure!